lintool/warcbase/README.md

 For the impatient, let's do a simple analysis with Spark.
 Within the repo there's already a sample ARC file stored at `src/test/resources/arc/example.arc.gz`.

+If you need to install Spark, [we have a walkthrough here for installation on OS X](https://github.com/lintool/warcbase/wiki/Installing-and-Running-Spark-under-OS-X).
+This page also has instructions on how to get Spark Notebook, an interactive web-based editor, running.

-Assuming you've already got Spark installed, you can go ahead and fire up the Spark shell:
+Once you've got Spark installed, you can go ahead and fire up the Spark shell:

 ```
 $ spark-shell --jars target/warcbase-0.1.0-SNAPSHOT-fatjar.jar